michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/touch-base-pre-trip-meeting.md

 inputs:
   unpublish: false
 ---
 Have this short meeting to remind your group about the trip and keep the excitement up!
-This touch base is strategically short to give you the option to combine this meeting with a larger event like a fundraiser or the "Ready to Serve Event" (titled Pre-trip Meeting/Event).
-The "Ready to Serve Event" requires additional preparation, so read through it to see how it works and what you’ll need to do to prepare for it.
+This touch base is strategically short to give you the option to combine this meeting with a larger event like a fundraiser or the “Ready to Serve Event” (titled Pre-trip Meeting/Event).
+The “Ready to Serve Event” requires additional preparation, so read through it to see how it works and what you’ll need to do to prepare for it.

 **BEFORE THE MEETING**

 * Have your customer account up online to help field any questions.
-* If you have decided to do the "Ready to Serve Event", be ready to let everyone know when and where.
+* If you have decided to do the “Ready to Serve Event”, be ready to let everyone know when and where.
 * Consider playing the [Youth Expectations video](https://vimeo.com/300595208){: target="_blank" rel="noopener"} to get your group re-oriented to what they’ll experience this summer.&nbsp;

 **WELCOME**